-A couple celebrates their wedding with a decadent soirée at the home of the bride’s sister.
-The wedding is a fiasco – not just because of the planet heading directly towards earth – that’s only an aside to the mounting family tension and tenuous relationship of the newlyweds.
+A couple celebrates their marriage at a sumptuous party in the bride’s sister and brother-in-law’s home.
+The wedding is a fiasco, not just because of the planet Melancholia heading directly towards earth, but also because of the mounting family tensions and tenuous relationship of the newlyweds.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing